An00bRektn/an00brektn.github.io-archive/_posts/2021-11-23-uni-ctf-the-quick-ones.md

 For "Upgrades", we're given a .pptm file, which is just a macro-enabled powerpoint file.
 We use olevba from the oletools toolkit to extract the code for the macros, and, to be thorough, recreate the script in Python to see what strings are in the file.

-For "Peel Back The Layers", we're given the name of a Docker registry, and asked to find some new file that was inserted into it.
+For "Peel Back The Layers", we're given the name of a Docker repository, and asked to find some new file that was inserted into it.
 We'll pull down the image and load it into dive, a super useful tool for docker reverse engineering.
 Looking though the layers, we find a shared object file added to the image, which we can extract and find the hardcoded flag.

 * buh
 {:toc}